 Use the Remove as Favorite or Clear Favorites buttons to edit the menu.

-Create Project Report: Creates an HTML-formatted report on the current project and opens it in the default web browser.
+Create Project Report: Creates an HTML report on the current project and opens it in the system web browser.

 Clean Source Project: Rewrites the current project to remove email addresses and deployment records and pretty-prints the JSON.